-- 5.1 Having looked at those elements which make a poitive contribution to the character and appearance of the Conservation Area, it remains to consider what opportunities exist to improve it. - 5.2 In reality, there are no truly significant problems in the Conservation Area.
-Clayton survives in largely good order, as one may expect in this prosperous part of Sussex.
-There are no buildings which are in any sort of significant disrepair and no sites within the village which detract from its quality in any manner. - 5.3 There are only two issues which detract even slightly from the quality of the village-scape; these being the telephone poles and wires, and the use of close boarded fencing for the boundaries of some of the more recent developments along the central section of Underhill Lane.
-The placing underground of the wires and the replacement of the fencing with something more appropriate would improve the Conservation Area.
+- 5.1 Having looked at those elements which make a positive contribution to the character and appearance of the Conservation Area, it remains to consider what opportunities exist to improve it. - 5.2 In terms of the buildings, Clayton survives in largely good order, as one may expect in this prosperous part of Sussex.
+There are no buildings which are in any sort of significant disrepair and no sites within the village which detract from its quality in any manner. - 5.3 There are only two issues which detract from the visual quality of the village-scape; these being the telephone poles and wires, and the use of close boarded fencing for the boundaries of some of the more recent developments along the central section of Underhill Lane.
+The placing underground of the wires and the replacement of the fencing with something more appropriate would both improve the Conservation Area. - 5.4 The public consultation has revealed that the Parish Council and community see a problem with inappropriate use of Underhill Lane, which detracts from the Conservation Area.
+The Highway Authority accepts some of the observations made in regard to the condition of the road but not those regarding the traffic using the lane.
+It is difficult to resolve this conundrum in the absence of hard evidence and Action 6 of the Management Plan endeavours to seek a way forward.